asmin1243/kuzha.github.io/_pages/about.md

 ## My background

-I received my Master and Ph.D. degrees from [Polytechnique Montréal](http://www.polymtl.ca), the engineering school of the University of Montréal.
+I received my Master and Ph.D. degrees from [Polytechnique Montréal](http://www.polymtl.ca), the engineering school of Université de Montréal.
 During my graduate studies, I contributed actively to the IEA (International Energy Agency) EBC (Energy in Buildings and Communities) programme [Annex 67](http://www.annex67.org/) project on "Energy Flexible Buildings" by joining in expert meetings, presenting my research outcomes and co-authoring reports and papers with international collaborators.

 In two other projects, I worked closely with two Canadian industry partners on cold climate heat pumps and smart thermostats.

 ## My teaching philosophy

 Instead of imperatively delivering, I see teaching as a way of exchanging thoughts, knowledge and experience with students.
 And I enjoy that process.
-I have had teaching experience both at undergraduate and graduate levels and consistently give training sessions and seminars to students and colleagues in my previous work.
+I have had teaching experience both at undergraduate and graduate levels and consistently give training sessions and seminars to students and colleagues in my work.

 I believe in active and interactive learning.
 Since everyone has their unique way of learning, I try to cautiously adapt myself in different ways of communication so that a broad spectrum of learning styles can be captured.